All Episodes

 And then Ed Bradley would take a little tour around the table.

-And I kept I was so naive.
+And I kept, I was so naive.

 I didn't know what was going on.

-All these CBS guys would come circulate, and they weren't, they weren't working the whole room, they just come work around our table.
+All these CBS guys would come circular, and they weren't working the whole room.

 And there were never any fireworks.

-It's it's strictly for one reway.
+That's why It's strictly for one.

-Back to Bill Gates.
+Anyway, back to Bill Gates.

-Bill Gates says he would like the president, in this case Obama, to have the kind of power that a prime minister in the UK has.
+Bill Gates says he would like the president, in this case, Obama, to have the kind of power that a prime minister in the U.K. has.

-And then he said, uh let them let them have their power and then let people see what they do, and then if they don't like it, vote them out.
+And then he said, let them have their power and then let people see what they do.

 But this gridlock isn't getting anybody anywhere.